Write, test, share

 a.
 Permissions

-Most APIs aside from basic ones require specific permissions in order to function.
+Some APIs require specific permissions in order to function.

-The user of your plugin will need to acknowledge them before the installation.
+The user of your plugin will need to grant them after the installation.

 b.
 Hooks

-You can register hook handlers to listen to various types of events happening on the server and modify them.
+You can register hook callbacks to listen to various types of events happening on the server, modify them or execute custom logic.
+Learn more about hooks in later sections.

 For example: